MSc Specialist Degrees

 Each specialism has a flexible mix of breadth and depth, consisting of compulsory modules, selective specialised modules as well as choices from a wider selection of topics.

 This course is also a suitable preparation for PhD studies.

 Applications for 2020 entry are open and have a deadline of 31 July 2020; however, please be advised that we reserve the right to close applications before this date.
 As such, we recommend applying sooner rather than later.

-All applicants for this course must possess the equivalent of a first-class UK degree, and must have taken computing courses that equate to two years of a computer science undergraduate programme.
-All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning, for further details please see our FAQs.
-The MSc Artificial Intelligence course does not require GRE scores.
+All applicants for this course must have taken computing courses that equate to two years of a computer science undergraduate programme.
+All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning.
+For further details on entry requirements see the links on the specific specialism pages, below; or see our FAQs.

 |G5U10||MSc in Computing (Artificial Intelligence and Machine Learning)||1 year|